KeyofBlueS/dualscreen-mouse-tools/README.md

 ```
 --resistance <n>	Mouse pointer has an edge resistance of <n> when crossing from one screen to the other (default 10)

---switch		Teleport the mouse pointer from one screen to the other
+--switch		Teleport the mouse pointer from the center of one screen to the center of the other screen

+--switch-remember	Teleport the mouse pointer from one screen to the other screen, remembering last position if exist

 --help			Show description and help of dualscreen-mouse-tools